tookerjebs/cabal-collection/README.md

     1. phrase1 stands for stellar, for example: Penetration
        - it is required
        - make sure that the name you have typed in correct
+       - you can input only letters and white chars (spacebar)
     2. phrase2 stands for stellar force, for example: +15
        - is not required
        - you can input only digits